 There are 3 types of work-related asthma.
 Learn more about the types of work-related asthma, and find a list of known substances that can cause asthma.

 There are some commonly held beliefs about work-related asthma that just aren't true.

 Find out how work-related asthma is diagnosed, how it can be prevented,

 The Asthma and Allergy Foundation of America has developed a useful workplace asthma and allergy assessment tool.

 More information about how to screen for work-related asthma

 Continuing Medical Education (CME) Opportunity

-A free online CME course for physicians has been developed on the diagnosis and management of work-related asthma.
+A free online CME course for physicians has been developed on the diagnosis and management of work-related asthma and other asthma topics.

 Go to the links page, then click on worksites/employers to find more resources about work-related asthma.

 Based on materials reviewed and provided by the Michigan State University Occupational and Environmental MedicineDepartment, 2003, updated 2004, updated 2013.